Variational quantum algorithm for measurement extraction from the Navier-Stokes, Einstein, Maxwell, B-type, Lin-Tsien

-For running the algorithm with nonlinearities besides those which are discussed in {[11]}, it is important to not only determine optimal circuit constructions that reduce noise in unitary gate operations for potential future applications of the VQA {[10,15,23]}, but also the range of time steps that the optimizer must take to arrive to a ground state in order for approximations of the solution to be convergent.
-Specifically, in one case, nonlinearities that the VQA processes for obtaining solutions to the Navier-Stokes equations are simulated with quantum circuits with readout values from expectations taken between operators denoted with $\hat{Q}$, in addition to the pressure $\rho$ exerted on direction of fluid flow in the system.
-To this end, quantum circuits for simulating time evolution of Navier-Stokes solutions are of shallow depth, permitting for readout from quantum circuits for nonlinearities of the Navier-Stokes cost function with the open-source Python Cirq package, as with the other $7$ PDEs that are examined in the Supplementary Section.
-Notably, the primary difficulties in applying the hybrid variational quantum algorithm to the Navier-Stokes equations, versus other PDEs of interest, is apparent through the QNPU construction for expectation terms from each cost function, which widely vary depending upon the order of spatial derivatives that are taken of the solution appearing in the equation, the initial conditions of the ansatz from which the optimization routine begins, the number of time steps, optimizer, amongst several other factors.
+In polynomial time, compiling the quantum algorithm with nonlinearities, besides those which are discussed in {[12]} for the nonlinear Schrodinger's and Burgers equations, demonstrates that it is important to not only determine optimal circuit constructions which reduce noise, error mitigation, and error bursts, for potential future applications on near-term hardware {[11,17,26]}, but also the range of time steps that the optimizer must take to arrive to a ground state in order for approximations of the solution converge.
+From running hundreds of numerical experiments across several PDEs, open-source optimizers, such as the Nevergrad optimizer provided by Facebook Research, fare extremely well in being able to robustly handle wide classes of initial data.
+To this end, quantum circuits for simulating time evolution of the Boussniesq-type, Lin-Tsien, and Camassa-Holm, PDEs, are of shallow depth, permitting for the extraction of measurements from quantum circuits for classes of nonlinear problems that have previously not been examined with quantum algorithms.
+Specifically, measurements are extracted from quantum circuits, such as that illustrated in \textit{Figure 4} for input ports $19$-$31$ of the Camassa-Holm PDE, through read out operations.

+In comparison to other PDEs that have previously been studied with quantum algorithms, the primary difficulty in applying novel hybrid variational quantum algorithms to solve PDEs, in comparison to nonlinear Schrodinger's and Burger's, equations, is apparent through the QNPU construction for expectation terms from each cost function.
+Depending on the range of nonlinearities of the PDE, and the corresponding initial condition, whether hybrid quantum algorithms are capable of still providing even a polynomial speedup in runtime is still of great interest to further explore.
+For time evolution of the Camassa-Holm equation which consists of $20,000$ time steps, the noiseless simulation with the largest number of time steps, classical, deterministic, and stochastic, optimizers alike experience computational difficulties in avoiding spurious minima of optimization landscapes, with the runtime of the optmization rooutine being determined by several budget parameters.